kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \[Amdt.
 29-21, 48 FR 4393, Jan.
 31, 1983\]

-### Appendix D to Part 29—Criteria for Demonstration of Emergency Evacuation Procedures Under §29.803
+### Appendix D to Part 29—Criteria for Demonstration of Emergency Evacuation Procedures Under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.803   Emergency evacuation.|§29.803]]

 \(a\) The demonstration must be conducted either during the dark of the night or during daylight with the dark of night simulated.
 If the demonstration is conducted indoors during daylight hours, it must be conducted inside a darkened hangar having doors and windows covered.
 In addition, the doors and windows of the rotorcraft must be covered if the hangar illumination exceeds that of a moonless night.
 Illumination on the floor or ground may be used, but it must be kept low and shielded against shining into the rotorcraft's windows or doors.